 sudo apt install linux-generic

-Clean up any leftover HWE kernel images and modules that were automatically installed as dependencies:
+Clean up any leftover HWE kernel images and modules APT installed automatically as dependencies:

 sudo apt autoremove --purge